 I joined the IAS in 1989 and developed an intense interest in Public Administration.
 I greatly looked upto Dr. Y.V.Reddy from my student years.
 Late Shri Mitha Lal Mehta was my mentor in my first decade in Rajasthan.
 My life was greatly influenced by B.N.Yugandhar, S.Narayan, Duvvuri Subbarao and Rahul Khullar - I learnt a lot from each one of them.
-I introduced digitalization practices into 2 major institutions the AIIMS and the Board of Revenue - Digital AIIMS and Digital Rajasva Mandal - which were called the First Digital Revolution in Health Care and the First Digital Revolution in Revenue Court Administration.
+A life in the civil service tests resilience - marked by transfers, pressure groups, constantly changing policy prescriptions, new learnings every day.
+It is important to remain positive, to see the brighter side of governance and remain rule bound.
+The people of India look upto the IAS to deliver justice and enforce law.
+There is so much that we can do to ensure timely justice and efficient administration.
 The citizen is the centrality of a civil servant's odyssey, and commitment to the larger public good against all odds is the defining goal.

-I see in the audience, colleagues who have travelled this journey with me, younger colleagues who have a number of years in service - Men and women, who have contributed tirelessly to better governance.
+Over the past 3 decades in service -I have seen many men and women, who have contributed tirelessly to better governance.
 I am reminded of George Bernard Shaw's vision